TaraChen/hello-world/README.md

 # hello-world

-For github integration with STS.
+For github integration with STS initiated in readme-edits branch.